Extreme central values of quadratic Dirichlet $L$-functions with prime conductors: Introduction

 The rest of this paper is arranged as follows.
 In \S \ref{sec:preliminaries}, we introduce some notations and present some lemmas that we will apply later.
 In \S \ref{sec:proofoftheorem}, we briefly describe the proof of Theorem \ref{thm1} based on Soundararajan's resonance method.
 In \S \ref{proofofprop1}, we show the contribution from the diagonal terms.
 In \S \ref{proofofprop2}, we show the contribution from the off-diagonal terms, due to Baluyot--Pratt's strategy, by employing three different methods to handle summations over different intervals.
 More precisely, using Page's theorem to compute the contribution from at most one Siegel zero, using zero-density estimate and using Vaughan's identity.
+In \S \ref{remarks}, we will list some results about the distribution of central values of automorphic $L$-functions in quadratic twists families.